weixingsun/jBProF/README.md

     Consistent with perf top/record
     Automatically resolve symbols
-    Hardware breakpoint sampling, counting, timing, and perform rule-based actions dynamically
+    Hardware breakpoint sampling, counting, timing, and perform rule-based actions dynamically This project has been inactively maintained for a while
 Features:

     Agent:   java -agentpath:./libprof.so=$OPTS